-- 1. Schedule doctor and dentist appointments as late as possible and after school. - 2.
+- 1. Schedule doctor and dentist appointments as late as possible, after school, or during school breaks. - 2.
 Plan at home so that messages, delivered by school personnel to children, do not become necessary.
 In an emergency only, we shall always deliver a message.
 For other types of messages, they will be delivered only between classes or when they do not interfere with class. - 3.
 If early dismissal becomes necessary, send a note indicating the reason and time for the dismissal.
-Only parents and adults designated by the parents and listed on the student's emergency card may sign a child out of school. - 4.
+Only parents and adults designated by the parents and listed on the student's emergency card may sign a child out of school.
+Please bring an ID. - 4.
 Office personnel will not take transportation changes over the phone.
-For the safety of all of our students, transportation changes must be done in writing.
+For the safety of all of our students, transportation changes must be done in writing or through email.